 - Play, discover and learn alongside your child.

-- Enjoy refreshments at tables in the Children’s Garden only.
+- Enjoy snacks at tables in the Children’s Garden only.

 - Restrooms are equipped with changing tables.

 - Alcohol and tobacco products are not welcome in the Children’s Garden.